An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

-with amplitude $A = 4.0$ m, width parameter $w = 2.0$ m, and initial position $x_0 = -10.0$ m.
-The computational domain spans $x \in [-30, 30]$ m discretized with $N = 512$ grid points, providing spatial resolution $\Delta x \approx 0.117$ m.
-The physical parameters are set to $\mu = 0.1$ m$^3$/s and $\varepsilon = 0.2$ m$^{-1}$, yielding theoretical propagation velocity $v = \varepsilon A/3 \approx 0.267$ m/s according to equation~\eqref{eq:soliton_velocity}.
-The simulation extends to final time $T_{\text{final}} = 50.0$ s, during which the soliton should traverse approximately $13.3$ m while maintaining its shape.
+with amplitude $A = 4.0$~m, width parameter $w = 2.0$~m, and initial position $x_0 = -10.0$~m.
+The computational domain spans $x \in [-30, 30]$~m discretized with $N = 512$ grid points, providing spatial resolution $\Delta x \approx 0.117$~m.
+The physical parameters are set to $\mu = 0.1$~m$^3$/s and $\varepsilon = 0.2$~m$^{-1}$, yielding theoretical propagation velocity $v = \varepsilon A/3 \approx 0.267$~m/s according to equation~\eqref{eq:soliton_velocity}.
+The simulation extends to final time $T_{\text{final}} = 50.0$~s, during which the soliton should traverse approximately $13.3$~m while maintaining its shape.
 This test case validates the \texttt{sangkuriang} solver's ability to preserve soliton structure over extended propagation distances and provides a baseline for assessing conservation law preservation.
-The expected relative conservation errors for mass, momentum, and energy should remain below $10^{-6}$ for this smooth, non-interacting solution~\cite{bridges1997numerical}.
+The expected relative conservation errors for mass, momentum, and energy should remain below $10^{-6}$ for this smooth, non-interacting solution~\cite{ref-33}.

 The second test case investigates the interaction between two solitons of equal amplitude, which may exhibit phase shift phenomena without energy exchange.
+This scenario is motivated by observations of tidally generated internal wave packets in which successive solitons emerge with comparable amplitudes from a generation site such as a sill or shelf break~\cite{ref-49,ref-51}.
 The initial condition comprises a linear superposition of two sech$^2$ profiles: